ironer/base62shrink/README.md

 base62shrink
 ============

-Short javascript to perform LZW compression on longer structured or repetitive UTF8 data to some universally web safe form.
+Simple javascript to perform LZW compression on longer structured or repetitive UTF8 data (like stringified JSON) to some universally web safe form.
+Simple PHP class for server side data processing.

+Added: Possibility to encode the compressed base8 data to base32k for storing in local storage.

 Demo: http://b62s.ironer.cz